JBZoo/CSV-Blueprint/README.md

   bom: false                            # If the file has a BOM (Byte Order Mark) at the beginning (Experimental)

 columns:
-  - name: "csv_header_name"             # Any custom name of the column in the CSV file (first row).
+  - name: "Column Name (header)"        # Any custom name of the column in the CSV file (first row).
 Required if "csv_structure.header" is true.
     description: "Lorem ipsum"          # Optional.
 Description of the column.
 Not used in the validation process.

+    # Optional.
+You can use this section to validate each value in the column
     rules:
       # You can use the rules in any combination.
 Or not use any of them.
       # They are grouped below simply for ease of navigation and reading.